-The 75 Ω G.703 (E1) interface cannot be connected to cabling which would be required by BS6701: Part 1: 1986 to be equipped with over voltage protection.
-Bit integrity is maintained across the apparatus with 0 dB gain/loss through switch.
+The 75 $\Omega$ G.703 (E1) interface cannot be connected to cabling that would be required by BS6701: Part 1: 1986 to be equipped with over voltage protection.
+Bit integrity is maintained across the apparatus with 0 dB gain/loss through the switch.